ShaikhNomaan-png/DAA-LAB-Design-and-Analysis-of-Algorithms-/README.md

 - Understand algorithm design strategies and their trade-offs.
 - Analyze time and space complexity (Big O notation).
-- Implement efficient solutions to classical problems.
+- Implement efficient solutions to classical problems in Java.
-- Develop skills for competitive programming and software engineering interviews.
+- Build foundational skills for competitive programming and software engineering interviews.

 ---